 Medical doctors (including Dr. Todd, Abraham Lincoln's brother-in-law), attorneys, pharmacists, merchants, ministers and farmers were residents of the area.
 Very early in her history Barnwell established a school.

 For many years Barnwell has given outstanding leadership to the government of South Carolina.
 Barnwell has provided the State with a Governor, Speaker of the House of Representatives, and the Chairman of the Senate Finance Committee.
 At one time all three served simultaneously and were known as the Barnwell Ring, making reference to the enormous power that resided in Barnwell.
 The designated historical markers and information on the Barnwell Ring has been placed in Collins Park on Main Street.

 Farming continued as a primary means of livelihood for many years.
 The primary crops included cotton, corn, grain, asparagus, watermelons and cantaloupes.
 Industry was slow coming to Barnwell.
 The Savannah River Site, which took a large portion of the county, brought prosperity to Barnwell in the early 1950's.
 The sleepy little town tripled its size in one year during the construction stage of the Site.
 Many of the new residents remained following the construction phase and have made outstanding citizens.
 In recent years other industries have come to the area.

-The intriguing history, abundant recreation, good schools, medical care, unique shopping and pleasant climate make Barnwell an idyllic place for year-round living and a delightful experience for the visitor who spends time in this Gateway to the Low Country.
+The intriguing history, abundant recreation, good schools, unique shopping and pleasant climate make Barnwell an idyllic place for year-round living and a delightful experience for the visitor who spends time in this Gateway to the Low Country.